Skip to content

 • Lunch, P 150.00

-• War Remnants Museum entry fee is PHP 90.00
+• War Remnants Museum entrance fee is PHP 90.00

 • Nam Ky Khoi Bus Stop to De Tham Bus Stop, PHP 20.00